 Everest Base Camp Trek is graded challenging in terms of difficulty level due to its longer duration trek on higher altitude.
-The trek reaches up to a maximum altitude of 5364m with maximum overnight altitude at 5164m at Gorekshep.
+The trek reaches up to a maximum altitude of 5364m with a maximum overnight altitude at 5164m at Gorekshep.
 For those who climb Kalapathar too, the maximum altitude you will reach is 5545m at the summit of Kalapathar.
 The trek starts at 2800m at Lukla so, in terms of altitude, the trek is considered strenuous.
 While the approach to the base camp itself is not very hard due to the well-paved trail and commercialized villages along the way.
-The approach on the last 2 days before reaching the base camp consists of rocky terrain and moraine making it bit harder.
+The approach on the last 2 days before reaching the base camp consists of rocky terrain and moraine making it a bit harder.
 The level of difficulty also vastly depends on your level of experience and fitness.
 The more fitter you are the more enjoyable the trek will be.
 If you have previously trekked to other high altitude regions then it can be beneficial.

 For trekking to Everest base camp, you do not need to equip yourself with any technical gears.
 Quality trekking gears with sturdy and waterproof hiking boot will suffice.
 But remember that it can get very cold so packing warm clothing is essential.